 Among participants in the Community Survey, their top priority is for the Town to pursue affordable, available, and reliable access to the Island.
 In the survey, 90% of respondents said they are satisfied or extremely satisfied with the quality of life on the island.
 However, 25% of respondents say they are considering or have recently considered leaving.
 Their #1 reason: ferry costs and schedules.
-Among year-round residents, nearly half - 49% - express dissatisfaction with ferry service.
+Among yearround residents, nearly half - 49% - express dissatisfaction with ferry service.

-The Madeline Island Ferry Line is a privately held operation, run for more than 50 years by two long-time island families.
-Unfortunately, the ferry line has no obvious succession plan.
+The Madeline Island Ferry Line was a privately held operation, run for more than 50 years by two longtime island families.
+Unfortunately, the ferry line had no obvious succession plan.
 In October 2022, the Town Board initiated steps to make the Town that succession plan.

 The Town Board created a Harbor Commission to pursue purchasing and, ultimately, operating the ferry service as a public utility.
-(A harbor commission, under state statute, is the only way for
+(A harbor commission, under state statute, is the only way for a town to independently run a ferry operation.)